Valer100/winaccent/upcomming_version/README.md

 A simple and lightweight Python module for easily retrieving Windows' accent color, including shades, specific window chrome colors such as active/inactive titlebar and window borders and theme.
 Supports Windows 8.x, 10 and 11 and doesn't require additional dependencies.

+## 📝 Requirements
+- Windows Vista or later (Windows 8.0 or later required for full functionality)
+- Python 3.6 or later

 ## 📦 Installation
 Run this command in your terminal: